visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Supported_File_Types.rst

     1 1 6 0
     1 1 7 1

-Defines the same collection of 8 points in 3 dimensions as the previous example except where the columns holding the z-coordinate and the scalar variable are interleaved.
+In the example below, the ``#coordflag`` directive is used to a collection of 3 points in *2 dimensions* where each point has a velocity magnitude value associated with it.

 .. code-block:: none
+   :emphasize-lines: 2

     x y velocity
     #coordflag xyv